DayByDayBy/game_things/README.md

-(haven't been updating this list religiously. more to add, but when i have time/focus to spare)
+(haven't been updating this list religiously. more to add, maybe when i have time/focus to spare)